 Canada Provincial Map

 Provinces and territories are the first-level administrative unit in Canada.
 Overall, there are 10 provinces and 3 territories.
 From west to east, the 10 provinces are British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Newfoundland and Labrador, New Brunswick, Prince Edward Island, and Nova Scotia.
-Territories occupy the northern region of Canada, which include Yukon, Northwest Territories, and Nunavut.
+Territories occupy the northern region of Canada, which includes Yukon, Northwest Territories, and Nunavut.